SMTorg/smt/README.md

 SMT is documented using custom tools for embedding automatically-tested code and dynamically-generated plots to produce high-quality user guides with minimal effort from contributors.
 SMT is distributed under the New BSD license.

+To cite SMT: M. A. Bouhlel and J. T. Hwang and N. Bartoli and R. Lafage and J. Morlier and J. R.R.
+A. Martins.
+A Python surrogate modeling framework with derivatives.
+Advances in Engineering Software, 2019.

 # Required packages
 SMT depends on the following modules: numpy, scipy, scikit-learn, pyDOE2 and Cython.